 I've been thinking a lot about how our culture damns mothers' sexuality.
-Yeah, we're all cool with women having casual sex, and women owning their orgasms, and women being as freaky as they want to be.
+We're all cool with women having casual sex, and women owning their orgasms, and women being as freaky as they want to be.

 But for moms?
 Different rules entirely.

 Women with children are expected to abide by an antiquated, prudish code that renders us chaste, “good” examples for our children.
 Which is bullshit, of course, because moms have just as many sexual needs and desires as other women.
 In fact, I believe motherhood is a massive gateway to unlocking your sexuality, if your experience is like my own.
 My experience includes evolving from a perfectly healthy sexual woman, to a woman who is now fully living in my body for the first time and enjoying my body and other people's bodies more than ever in my life.
 And I am now a mom.

 Then today a reader posted this awesome comment that even I was not bold enough to write myself.
 It is in response to this post: